Last Updated on: 28th October 2023, 01:20 pm

-However, this doesn’t go for all parrots.
-While certain parrot breeds are more advanced talkers than others, females can be just as talkative as males – if not more so.
+However, this doesn’t apply to all parrots.
+While certain parrot breeds are more advanced talkers, females can be just as talkative as males.
 Female Amazons, African greys, and macaws are just as talented at mimicking words and phrases as their male counterparts.

-A parrot’s personality and willingness to learn has a big part to play.
-It also depends on how often owners speak to their birds.
-Parrots won’t learn to talk unless they’re trained, so it takes time, patience, and perseverance from a willing owner for them to develop this skill.
-If a parrot doesn’t want to learn to speak, it won’t.
+Parrots are less likely to learn to talk unless trained, so it takes an owner’s time, patience, and perseverance to develop this skill.
+If a parrot doesn’t want to learn to speak, it won’t do so.

 Are Male Parrots More Aggressive?

-As mentioned, female parrots are more commonly regarded as the gentler, calmer parrot species.
 That’s not to say that males are aggressive, but they’re seen that way due to their energetic, playful temperament.
-They’re also louder than females, which sometimes gives the impression of anger and aggression.
+They’re also louder, which sometimes gives the impression of anger and hostility.

-Similarly, males must assert their dominance in the wild, particularly when finding a mate.
-Because captive parrots aren’t that far removed from their wild cousins, pet parrots have retained these instincts.
+Similarly, males must assert dominance in the wild, particularly when finding a mate.
+Because captive parrots aren’t far removed from their wild cousins, pet parrots have retained these instincts.

-For that reason, male parrots become more aggressive during the breeding season.
-Socialization and regular human interaction can help weed these behaviors out over time.
+For that reason, male parrots can sometimes become more temperamental during the breeding season.
+Socialization and regular human interaction can remove these behaviors over time.

 When parrots become aggressive, they display the following behaviors:

-Even if you purposely choose a female parrot in the attempt to avoid these behaviors, they’ll happen regardless of if your environment’s not suitable enough.
+Even if you intentionally choose a female parrot to avoid these behaviors, they’ll happen regardless of whether the environment’s suitable enough.

-The good news is that parrots aren’t naturally aggressive.
-Veterinary Clinics of North America: Exotic Animal Practice describes how wild parrots don’t bite when they fight.
-They attack when dealing with stress and fear triggers – aggression isn’t inherent in males or females.
+Parrots aren’t naturally aggressive.
+Veterinary Clinics of North America: Exotic Animal Practice explains that wild parrots don’t bite when they fight, only attacking when facing extreme stress and fear triggers.

 Similarly, some owners confuse aggression with playfulness.
-For example, if your parrot enjoys sneaking up on you and giving you a gentle nip to get your attention, your bird’s playing a game and not trying to harm you.
+For example, if a parrot enjoys sneaking up on you and giving you a nip to get your attention, it’s just being playful with you.

 Do Male Parrots Prefer Female Owners?

-There are stories of how male parrots behave sweet and lovingly towards their female owners but refuse to go near the men in the house.
-While there’s no solid scientific evidence to back up whether this is true or not, it certainly makes sense if you consider a parrot’s:
+There are stories of male parrots behaving lovingly toward female owners but refusing to go near men.
+While there’s no scientific evidence to back up whether this is true, it makes sense in some scenarios:

 - Previous background.
-For example, it may have been abused by a male in another environment.
+A male may have abused it in another home.

 - Fear levels.
-Even a man’s deep voice may be enough to trigger the fear response.
+A man’s deep voice may trigger a fear response.

 - Lack of socialization.
-If the man in the house doesn’t spend any time with the parrot, it won’t build a connection and become content around him.
+If the male doesn’t spend time with the parrot, they won’t build a connection.

-However, even though it may seem that parrots display bias tendencies towards females, it’s unlikely that they can even recognize gender, let alone develop a preference.
-This goes for female parrots just as much as males.
+Although it may seem that parrots display biased tendencies toward females, it’s unlikely that they can recognize gender, let alone develop a preference for a woman over a man.